wdullaer/MaterialDateTimePicker/README.md

 * `dismissOnPause(boolean dismissOnPause)`
 Set whether the picker dismisses itself when the parent Activity is paused or whether it recreates itself when the Activity is resumed.

+* `setLocale(Locale locale)`
+Allows the client to set a custom locale that will be used when generating various strings in the pickers.
+By default the current locale of the device will be used.
+Because the pickers will adapt to the Locale of the device by default you should only have to use this in very rare circumstances.

 * `DatePickerDialog` `autoDismiss(boolean autoDismiss)`
 If set to `true` will dismiss the picker when the user selects a date.
 This defaults to `false`.